Howlerloud/Elemental-game/README.md

 <h2>User Stories</h2>
 <ol>
   <li>As a first time user I want a clear and easy way to start the game.<br>The game shows a start button on the front of the page followed by a choice of 3 difficulty buttons</li>
-  <li>As a first time user I want to see how to beat the game.<br>On the front page of the game a clearn image shows what each element counters and what they get countered by.</li>
+  <li>As a first time user I want to see how to beat the game.<br>On the front page of the game a clear image shows what each element counters and what they get countered by and a instructions popup.</li>
   <li>As a first time user I want to know when I have won or lost the game.<br>After beating all 6 enemys the game comes up with a display showing I have beaten the dungeon.
 If I am defeated the game notifies me that I have been overrun.</li>
+  <li>As a user I want the game to vary with difficulty giving me a reason to come back and improve.
+I can clearly see when I start the game there is 3 difficultys to choose from that decrease the timer and increase the monster interval speed.</li>
+  <li>As a user I want to be able to keep track of my wins.
+There is a win counter displayed at the top of the screen for me to keep track of my win streak.</li>
 </ol>
 <h2>Future Improvements</h2>
 <ul>